-- Longstanding persistent—continuous for more than a year
+- Longstanding persistent—continues for more than a year

 |Copyright © Nucleus Medical Media, Inc.|

-- Structural problem or damage of the heart
+- Problem with how the heart developed or damage to the heart

 - Metabolic disorders—how your body processes food